kristiehuang/WavePortalDapp/README.md

 following [buildspace's Build a Web3 App with Solidity + Ethereum Smart Contracts](https://app.buildspace.so/) class!

+## brainstorming / what this could be
+* a little guestbook that lives on my website + recorded on eth chain

 ## technical stack
 * ethers
 * @nomiclabs/hardhat-ethers